michaelrsweet/pdfio/doc/pdfio.md

 smoothed/interpolated when scaling.
 This is most useful for photographs but should be `false` for screenshot and barcode images.

-If you have a JPEG or PNG file, use the [`pdfioFileCreateImageObjFromFile`](@@) function to copy the image into a PDF image object, for example:
+If you have a GIF, JPEG, or PNG file, use the [`pdfioFileCreateImageObjFromFile`](@@) function to copy the image into a PDF image object, for example:

 ```c
 pdfio_file_t *pdf = pdfioFileCreate(...);
 pdfio_obj_t *img =
     pdfioFileCreateImageObjFromFile(pdf, "myphoto.jpg", /*interpolate*/true);
 ```

-> Note: Currently `pdfioFileCreateImageObjFromFile` does not support 12 bit JPEG
-> files or PNG files with an alpha channel.

 ### Page Dictionary Functions